SnowballSH/Avalanche/README.md

 <br/>

-**NOTE: Avalanche is currently being migrated to Zig 0.16.0, after four years of hiatus.**
+**NOTE: Avalanche is currently being migrated to Zig 0.16.0, after a long hiatus.**

 ### Avalanche is the first UCI Chess Engine written in [Zig](https://ziglang.org/).